dominiccoey/essays/centaur/index.md

-# The firm in the centaur age.
+---
+layout: page
+title: "The Firm in the Centaur Age"
+permalink: /centaur/
+---
+#### Feb 16, 2026

 From 2005 to around 2014, the best AI-assisted human chess players were better than the best AI and human players alone.
 More occupations are experiencing their own centaur age.
 What economic changes should we expect?